PeaceUCR/SpringMVC-HelloWorld/README.md

 2.in "servlet-name"-servlet.xml file,

-$context:component-scan base-package="" /$
+{context:component-scan base-package="" }
 tells Spring to scan those packages for Annotations.

-The $mvc:annotationDriven$ tag
+The {mvc:annotationDriven} tag

-$mvc:annotation-driven /$ declares explicit support for annotation-driven MVC controllers (i.e. @RequestMapping, @Controller, although support for those is the default behaviour), as well as adding support for declarative validation via @Valid and message body marshalling with @RequestBody/ResponseBody. https://stackoverflow.com/questions/3977973/whats-the-difference-between-mvcannotation-driven-and-contextannotation
+{mvc:annotation-driven } declares explicit support for annotation-driven MVC controllers (i.e. @RequestMapping, @Controller, although support for those is the default behaviour), as well as adding support for declarative validation via @Valid and message body marshalling with @RequestBody/ResponseBody. https://stackoverflow.com/questions/3977973/whats-the-difference-between-mvcannotation-driven-and-contextannotation

-$bean$
+{bean}
  InternalResourceViewResolver is used to resolve “internal resource view” (in simple, it’s final output, jsp or htmp page) based on a predefined URL pattern.
 In additional, it allow you to add some predefined prefix or suffix to the view name (prefix + view name + suffix), and generate the final view page URL. https://www.mkyong.com/spring-mvc/spring-mvc-internalresourceviewresolver-example/